About Us

 Cord Whitaker headshot

-• Cord Whitaker is the co-owner of Sagely.
-He has published in numerous venues and has been cited by NPR, the New York Times, Slate, and the History Channel.
-He is also an associate professor of English at Wellesley College, author of Black Metaphors: How Modern Racism Emerged from Medieval Race-Thinking, and former Chair of the Presidential Commission on Ethnicity, Race, and Equity at Wellesley.
-Cord also serves on the board of the Life Worth Living program at Yale University.
+An associate professor of English at Wellesley College, Cord is the author of Black Metaphors: How Modern Racism Emerged from Medieval Race-Thinking.
+His work has been featured by NPR, The New York Times, Slate, and the History Channel.
+He has also served as Chair of the Presidential Commission on Ethnicity, Race, and Equity at Wellesley and currently serves on the board of Yale University’s Life Worth Living program.

 FACILITATORS